Blackboard, chalk, textbooks, workbooks.

 ARKit is the same as what we discussed about ARCore.
 The only difference is that it’s used for iOS app development.
 The other contrast between these two tools is that ARCore performs scene mapping quicker than ARKit.
 This makes it more accurate at scene detecting.

 |Programming languages||Swift, Kotlin, Java|

 |Cloud storage||Firebase Notifications|

 Design of AR app

 Once you decide the development kit after considering what features you require and what is your budget, the next step is designing your AR app.
 When developing an AR app, you not only need the help of UI/UX designers but also 3D artists.
 Their role is crucial as they will help you with 3D models or animated images which must look realistic.

 A successful methodology for created augmented reality content looks something like this:

 Education methods are becoming increasingly digitized and driven by innovations.
 And augmented reality in education has enough potential.
 The best part is, it is not limited to an age group or education level.
 You want to use AR for teaching kids’ alphabets, you can.
 You want to teach younger adults using AR-enabled models, you can.
 Whatever you wish.
-But you can only achieve your goal if you are able to create a fully-functional app that delivers immersive experiences.
+But you can only achieve your goal if you are able to create a fully-functional AR app that delivers experiences.